Hi, I'm Riki.

 When love breaks down

-Ibn Ezra adds that the verse captures a total collapse—famine, fear, and despair so intense that even family ties unravel.
-It’s a raw snapshot of a community losing the very things that keep it whole (Ibn Ezra on Eicha 2:20).
+Ibn Ezra adds that we’re talking about a total collapse – famine, fear, and despair so intense that even family ties unravel.

 A society that devours its young